okTurtles/dnschain/docs/Comparison.md

 ## Perspectives

 [Perspectives](http://perspectives-project.org/) is very similar to Convergence and suffers from the same problems.
 It allows "no reply" from notaries, making it useless in a MITM attack.

+## TACK / HPKP

+Both [TACK](https://lwn.net/Articles/499134/) and [HPKP](https://developer.mozilla.org/en-US/docs/Web/Security/Public_Key_Pinning) are mechanisms for doing [public key pinning](https://en.wikipedia.org/wiki/Transport_Layer_Security#Certificate_pinning) for individual websites.

+These mechanisms are similar to how SSH uses a `known_hosts` file to store the fingerprints of public keys it encounters on a "Trust-On-First-Use" ("TOFU") basis.

+The problem with these mechanisms is:

+- They break websites when the public key needs to legitimately change.
+- In the case of TACK, the TACK public key needs to change very frequently ([at least every 30 days](https://lwn.net/Articles/499134/)).
+This defeats the purpose of pinning, as a MITM does not need to wait long before they can present a fraudulent key that the user have no way to know is legitimate.

+While DNSChain does use public key pinning, it doesn't have these problems because there is only one pin that is ever required: the pin to DNSChain itself, which is easily verified once only at setup.

 ## Bitmessage